Blogs > Health > Why Does My Scalp Hurt? 9 Common Causes & Treatments

 Why is My Scalp Tender in One Spot?

-Preventive daily scalp care is needed for bald scalps to stay comfortable and healthy.
-Here are some of the best bald scalp care tips you can apply for scalp pain and sensitivity.
+Preventive daily scalp care is needed for scalps to stay comfortable and healthy.
+Here are some of the best scalp care tips you can apply for scalp pain and sensitivity.

 Gentle Cleansing